flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - [[Dan]] too the day off work for daughter's birthday
 - Top priorities
     - Thanks Dan for solving the downtime the other day!
-        - What should we do so this is not necessary again
+        - What should we do so this is not necessary again?
+        - Dan: we should wait and see (tm) until the 15th, see if it auto-pays off the balance
+        - F: how to solve systemic issue, "someone" should pay it? suggestion: Finance Working Group, Caitlin seems OK with that.
+Raised it but not spoken enough to fully decide.
+Should be able to resolve before next payment.
+        - D: Can change card.
+First one with Paypal, second with ca
     - wiki merge request? https://git.coop/social.coop/tech/ansible/-/merge_requests/40
     - alpha.social.coop next steps
     - Mastodon upgrade?